winningproduct/learn-portal/models/6-build/product-pricing-plan.md

 ##how(in bullet points)

-- Bullet list
+- test
-  - Nested bullet
+- test 2
-    - Sub-nested bullet etc

 refernces/further readings(links)